Sustainable-Energy-Storage-Recycling/Sustainable-Energy-Storage-Recycling.github.io/blog/index.md

 # {% include icon.html icon="fa-solid fa-feather-pointed" %}Blog

-Here is the weekly report uploaded from Mr Haotian Ma and Mr Liang Xu.
+Here is the weekly report uploaded from the PhD students in the Group.

 {% include section.html %}